Surface Chemistry in Organic Chemistry

 Data Analysis

-The data from surface chemistry experiments can be used to extract a wealth of information about the surface properties of materials.
-Some of the most common types of data analysis include:
+Data from surface chemistry experiments provide information about the surface properties of materials.
+Common data analysis includes:

 - Fitting adsorption isotherms to models to determine the surface area and porosity of a material.